 Appropriate company for hamsters

-- Not all species of hamster can be housed in groups.
-Syrian and Chinese hamsters in particular are not naturally sociable and are better kept on their own.
-Under appropriate conditions and if care is taken, Dwarf hamsters can be group housed.
+Hamsters are generally solitary animals, and can be aggressive towards other hamsters.
+Not all species of hamster can be housed in groups, and Syrian and Chinese hamsters in particular aren't naturally sociable and are better kept on their own.
+With the right care and conditions, Dwarf hamsters can be housed together.